Image

 Medicare Advantage is also known as Medicare Part C. These plans are offered by private insurance companies to give Medicare beneficiaries an alternative to Original Medicare.
 29% of Virginia Medicare beneficiaries are enrolled in one of the 94 Medicare Advantage plans available.
 Specific plan availability and costs vary by county.
 For example, in 2023, Fairfax County has 31 Medicare Advantage plans with monthly premiums ranging from $0 to $197.
 Richmond County has 20 plans with premiums from $0 to $98 each month.

 Medicare Advantage plans are an all-in-one approach to Medicare, offering the same coverage as Original Medicare.
-They also often provide prescription drug coverage and a variety of other benefits, including dental, vision, and hearing coverage, transportation assistance, and grocery cash cards.
+They also often provide prescription drug coverage and a variety of other benefits, including dental, vision, and hearing coverage, transportation assistance, flex benefit cards, and grocery cash cards.

 While Medicare Advantage plans can provide a number of added benefits, they have big downsides.
 Medicare Advantage plans have restrictive provider networks and may require prior authorization for some healthcare services.
 Each plan has its own cost-structure with different premiums, deductibles, and coinsurance, which can lead to surprises when beneficiaries try to use their insurance.